He also talked about the growth of online education.

 Most intriguing in the 10-K is the passing (and first) mention that the Education Department has been conducting a "Program Review" of Kaplan University's main offices in Fort Lauderdale, Fla., since September.
 The Post business desk seemed not to notice any of this, but Post investors might want to.

 Here is a link to the website Maek Pesce was describing in the video.
 Check out some places where the money is being spent.
 You can check for the zip code 97103 (or others) and where the money is being spent locally.
-Is the information helpful?
-Are there other websites you can find that promote transparency in government?
+If the information helpful?